hugosrc/hugosrc/README.md

 ### Hi there 👋

-I'm Hugo Souza, I currently work as a back-end software developer.

-👀 I am interested in various subjects about computing and its applications, which include, software engineering, IoT, computer hardware and programming languages.
+👀 I'm Hugo Souza, a back-end software developer interested in various subjects about computing and its applications, which include software engineering, IoT, computer hardware and programming languages.

 🌱 I am currently dedicated to learning software engineering, making applications scalable and highly available, to understand the best ways to apply this knowledge to solve real world problems.